TeoEchavarria/fungi-obsidian-project/docs/02-data-extraction.md

 ## Overview

-The data extraction process uses a Python script ([ingest_funguild.py](../ingest_funguild.py)) to fetch data from the FUNGuild API and populate a local SQLite database.
+The data extraction process uses Python scripts (located in `scripts/`) to fetch data from the FUNGuild and NemaGuild APIs and populate a local SQLite database.

 ## The Ingestion Script

 ### Purpose

-The `ingest_funguild.py` script is a production-quality Python 3.11+ tool that:
+The ingestion scripts are production-quality Python 3.11+ tools that:

-1. Downloads the FUNGuild dataset from the HTTP API
+1. Download the datasets from the HTTP APIs
 2. Parses JSON data (with fallback for mixed HTML/JSON responses)
 3. Normalizes and validates records
 4. Upserts data into a SQLite database with atomic transactions